What is a Substance Abuse, Addiction Counselor?

 Your state will have its own standards for CEU providers, but often you can take courses through a national association, such as NAADAC, or you could take courses through your local college or university.
 There may even be weekend seminars and workshops you can attend that will provide you with a valid certificate that you can log towards your yearly requirement.
 Most often, you will need to augment your CEUs with ethics instruction.

 A Rich and Rewarding Career

-Congratulations on your decision to become a substance abuse counselor.
-This career is in high demand, and you are bound to have a long and rewarding career as a result.
+Congratulations on your decision to become a substance abuse social work counselor.
+This counselor career is in high demand, and you are bound to have a long and rewarding career as a result.
 Again, please consult with your academic advisers or your state board to ensure that you fulfill your state's specific requirements for licensure.